litedatum/litedatum-blog/_posts/2025-07-15-Devlog02-Rethinking-My-Data-Validation-Tool.md

 The refactoring process was painful but necessary.
 I couldn't **manage technical debt** by pushing it to future versions.
 Clean architecture isn't just academic theory; it's survival for any product that plans to evolve.

-Now I have a completed CLI module with comprehensive tests, and I'm close to releasing the first version.
+Now I have a completed CLI module with comprehensive tests, and the first version has been released on GitHub and PyPI.
 The journey from bloated platform to focused tool has been humbling but educational.
+See: [ValidateLite on GitHub](https://github.com/litedatum/validatelite).

 ## What's Next for the data validation tool